 Skip to content

-Renko Chart
+Renko chart

+Renko charts filter out the insignificant price movements and focus on the trends.
 The flaw of such an approach is that some price information is lost due to the simple brick construction of Renko charts.
 Therefore, the first step in building a Renko chart is selecting the corresponding box size in pips.

 Example

-However, because of the basic price action nature of the Renko chart, traders often use indicators to provide additional information in their chart and either reinforce or warn against buy and sell signals.
+Renko charts are most useful for spotting trends, areas of support and resistance, breakouts and reversals.
+However, because of the basic price action nature of the Renko chart, traders often use indicators to provide additional information in their chart that either reinforce or warn against buy and sell signals.

-Note that despite Renko charts showing a time axis, the time intervals are not fixed.
+Despite Renko charts showing a time axis, the time intervals are not fixed.
 One brick could take months to form, while several bricks may form within a day.
+This varies from candlestick or bar charts where a new candle or bar forms at specific time intervals.

 A larger box size (bigger pips amount) will reduce the number of swings and noise but will be slower to signal a price reversal.